IndoML Logo

 1. Participants must form a team consisting of one or more members.
 Each team is required to register through the Registration Form.
 All future communications will be sent to registered participants via their registered email addresses.

-3. All evaluations and submissions will be managed through CodaBench.
-Detailed instructions for submissions will be provided closer to the competition start date.
+4. All evaluations and submissions will be managed through CodaBench.

 Dataset Description